Reversible time travel with freedom of choice: Examples

 \section{Examples}

-Given the above characterisation, it is simple to find process functions that cannot arise in ordinary, causal space time.
-Here we present an example, based on a similar process for `bits,' first found by Ara\'ujo and Feix and published in Ref.~\cite{Baumeler2016}.
+Given the above characterisation, it is simple to find process functions that cannot arise in ordinary, causal space time: It is sufficient that each party can signal non-trivially to the other two, while satisfying the condition of Theorem \ref{3charact}.
+We present a continuous-variable example, based on a similar process for `bits,' first found by Ara\'ujo and Feix and published in Ref.~\cite{Baumeler2016}.
 Consider a tripartite scenario as above, where $x,y,z,a,b,c \in \mathbb{R}$.
-We define $w:\ \mathbb{R}^3 \rightarrow \mathbb{R}^3$ as
+We define $w:\ \mathbb{R}^3 \rightarrow \mathbb{R}^3$ as $(x,y,z) \mapsto (a,b,c)$, with

 where $\Theta(t)=1$ for $t>0$, $\Theta(t)=0$ for $t\leq 0$.
 In this process, the sign of the output of each region determines the direction of signaling between the other two.
 For example, for $y\leq 0$ we have $a=\Theta(z)$ ($T$ can signal to~$R$) but $c=0$ ($R$ cannot signal to $T$), while for $y>0$ the opposite direction of signaling holds (and similarly for the other pairs of regions).